-For just a fraction of one month's rent, TAP will identify any potential violations by your landlord and formulate an effective game plan to end your obligations under the lease.
-Sometimes the violations will be of a legal, technical nature; in other cases, an inspector will be sent to the rental dwelling to determine physical noncompliances in and around the premises, combined with an intricate analysis of rental agreement flaws.
-Appropriate notices to the landlord will be written, laser printed, and a means of delivery arranged.
+Usually casework involves landlord violations, which could be of a legal, technical nature.
+Some cases involve sending an inspector to the rental dwelling to determine physical noncompliances in and around the premises, combined with an attorney review of rental agreement flaws.
+Other cases may be circumstantially based.
+For all of this, appropriate notices to the landlord are available, laser printed, and a means of delivery arranged.

-By following this program, renters can relocate without being liable for the landlord's terminations fees, repayment of concessions (also called "incentives" or "discounts"), and ongoing rent.
-Detailed instructions guide you to prevent legitimate claims for damages against you, and TAP assists with responding to any and all claims that the landlord - or his agents - may make.
+The objective of the Break Lease program is to avoid liability for the landlord's termination fees, repayment of concessions (also called "incentives" or "discounts"), and ongoing rent.
+Our experience helps to prevent legitimate claims for damages against you, including letter writing under attorney review responding to any and all allegations that the landlord - or landlord's agents - may make.

 Depending on the procedure utilized, tenants may be able to move out immediately, but in any case usually no longer than 20 or 30 days later.
 This means that, in the worst case scenario, a prospective Break Lease Contract member who signs up after the middle of a given month would have to pay the full rent for the next month.
 Often, however, a late-arriving case can be concluded with minimal rent liability for the succeeding month: pro-rata rent and late fees.

-The contract runs for one year, and over the duration - for no extra charge - TAP will assist you in responding to any and all letters or notices from your landlord, the landlord's agents or management, the landlord's attorney, or even collection agencies.
+The contract runs for one year, and over the duration - for no extra charge - under attorney review TAP will assist you in responding to any and all letters or notices from your landlord, the landlord's agents or management, the landlord's attorney, or even collection agencies.
 The object of the Break Lease Contract is to protect tenants from legal judgments by landlords, and to prevent landlords from despoiling tenants' credit records.
 TAP is very successful in these regards.
-Only about 1% of the Break Lease cases end up in court litigation, and about 10% of the cases result in negative credit records (which can often almost always be erased with our optional service to remove unjustified negative credit bureau records).
+Based on the casework established, this means:

 Break Lease services are risk free.
-We guarantee a full refund if the case cannot be concluded because the landlord corrects the problems.
+That is, we guarantee a full refund if the case cannot be concluded because the landlord corrects the problems.
 Details will be explained to you at a complimentary Break Lease consultation.

-Even if the landlord were to legally challenge the process (which happens rarely, generally about 1% of our caseload), so long as instructions are followed and you use a recommended attorney, TAP invariably succeeds in court.
-The attorney to whom we refer our casework, when needed, has lost only three Break Lease Contract court cases in over a decade of representation – and even then, one of those was because that particular tenant sabotaged his own situation.
+Even if the landlord were to legally challenge the process (which, as stated above, happens rarely. . . generally about 1% of our caseload), so long as instructions are followed and you use a recommended attorney, TAP invariably succeeds in court.
+The attorney to whom we refer our casework, when needed, has lost only four Break Lease Contract court cases in over 13 years of representation!
+And even then, one of those losses was because that particular tenant sabotaged his own situation.

 A case is built for return of your security deposit.
 Should the landlord refuse, you will have a claim for triple the amount wrongfully withheld.
 Often, TAP buttresses this with additional claims for statutory damages, such that the landlord's monetary claims are totally turned around in the tenant's favor and against the landlord.